tnnamdi/cloud-iam-siem-project/README.md

-# Detecting Suspicious Cloud Logins with IAM Controls
+# Detecting Compromised Cloud Identities with SIEM and IAM

 ## Objective